jerryjappinen/baseline-php/readme.txt

 Usage
 -----

-Simply include all Baseline PHP in the beginning of your PHP script:
+Simply include all Baseline.php in the beginning of your PHP script:

 	require_once 'baseline.php';

-You can now use Baseline PHP's functions in the script.
+You can now use Baseline.php's functions in the script.